Note: This post may contain affiliate links. Please see my disclosure page for more details.

 To get the very best and most complete list possible, I asked travel bloggers to help me come up with some of the cheapest countries to travel to in the world.
 The answers I got span five continents and a multitude of regions, topographies, and cultures.
 And as commenters have noted — I still have yet to scratch the surface of some other amazingly affordable countries.
 So before you go saying you can’t afford to travel, take a look through this post and have another think.

 Pro Tip: No matter what your budget, it’s crucial that you travel with travel insurance.
-World Nomads offers plans for as little as $1.50 per day if you travel long-term.
+World Nomads offers affordable plans and it’s the only company I personally use.
 Get your free quote here.

 It’s funny; even though I considered myself a master of budget travel, I learned a lot while compiling this list.
 Some countries I thought were expensive – like Russia and Chile – ended up surprising me with their affordability.